moq-wg/moq-transport/draft-ietf-moq-transport.md

 bidirectional streams, a peer MAY currently close the session as a 'Protocol Violation' if it receives a second bidirectional stream.

-The control stream MUST NOT be abruptly closed at the underlying transport layer.
+The control stream MUST NOT be closed at the underlying transport layer while the session is active.
 Doing so results in the session being closed as a 'Protocol Violation'.

 ## Stream Cancellation